bcgov/sso-docs/docs/FAQs/general.md

 ---

+## How should I identify users in my application?

+You should use the user's GUID to identify them.
+See the [identity mappers](/docs/advanced/identity-mappers.md) section for which claim the different providers will map it to.
+The standard realm will also include the GUID in the `sub` claim with the identity provider alias appended, e.g `<user-guid>@idir`.
+This is to ensure users are unique within the standard realm.
+Storing just the GUID without the alias is preferable to match the upstream IDP's identifier.

+---

 ## Could SSO Keycloak be used to allow members of the federal government to authenticate and access resources?

 This is restricted to BC Government only at the moment